Braj-120/cryptominingdetection/README.md

 There are 6 main parts

 <b>Collectors</b> - A simply python utility which was used to generate training data

 <b>Training Data</b> - Training data generated during the process.

 <b>dummyloadtesting</b> - This is a simple node server and a locust test, to simulate a load on system.
 It was used while generating training data.
 Useful for systems with 1-2 Cores and low memory like VMs.
 Not very useful for servers.

 <b>Agent</b> - The python agent code, which actually uses the ML model and content from content server to do realtime detections and generate alerts.

 <b>Reporting Server</b> - A Node.js server to collect all alerts.
 It then shows all the alerts in a nicely curated dashboard

 <b>Content Server</b> - This is a fork on Jane-Smashed project.
-An API server has been added to it to download the content. https://github.com/Braj-120/jane-smashed
+An API server has been added to it to download the content.
+Code is present here: https://github.com/Braj-120/jane-smashed